-When an operator patches to a protected output, either by console patching or by loading shows, user memory or alias files, a pop-up appears on the console's PC screen containing a table of information to assist in choosing whether to go through with the new patching or to keep the current settings.
+When an operator patches to a protected output, either by console patching or by loading shows, user memory or alias files, a pop-up appears on the main application screen containing a table of information to assist in choosing whether to go through with the new patching or to keep the current settings.
+See Fig 1.

 The check boxes down the left hand side of the table are used to select each patch change individually.
-The SELECT ALL check box selects and deselects all patching changes as a whole.
+The 'Select All' check box selects and deselects all patching changes as a whole.

-On clicking ACCEPT CHANGES, changes which are checked in the pop-up, plus any changes which are not displayed due to them having no effect on protected outputs are all made and the pop-up closes.
-On clicking CANCEL ALL, all changes that affect protected outputs are rejected but all changes which do not affect protected outputs are made and the pop-up closes.
+On clicking 'Accept Changes', changes which are checked in the pop-up, plus any changes which are not displayed due to them having no effect on protected outputs are all made and the pop-up closes.